 Thank you so much for the sweet comments about my pantry!
 You are all incredibly kind.
 That was a fun project and I was so excited to share it with my blog friends.
 Also a big thanks to Jen from I Heart Organizing for featuring me on her amazing blog!
-Jen is my organizing partner in crime and when I first discovered her blog I felt like I had struck gold!
+When I first discovered Jen's blog I felt like I had struck gold!
 Isn't it fun meeting people who have the same interests and passions as you do?
 It's one of my favorite things about blogging. :)

 These last few days have been crazy.
 Life is so busy right now (I'm sure you can all relate!) and December is flying by way too quickly.
 Kids are out of school after this week and I'm hoping everything slows down so that we can just enjoy the holiday together.
 I finally got my Christmas cards mailed out and finished up my friend/neighbor/teacher gifts today.

 I didn't make my cards and I just kept things really simple for gifts and made cookies.
 Nothing too creative this year.
 I have to save my creativity for entertaining Kole.
 That boy is sucking the life right out of me these days!
 But I did manage to bake!
 Which is a feat for me with or without my 20 month old sidekick.

 Because I've made our Christmas Pretzel Hugs for the past few years, I decided to mix it up and make Applesauce cookies.
 And I have to share my applesauce cookie recipe with all of you because they are SO good.
 Really.
 They are.
 My mom always made these cookies when I was growing up (the recipe is from my grandma) and the smell of them brings back happy childhood memories.
 Maybe making them will bring back happy childhood memories for you too.
 Probably not, but it's worth a try, right?